 Score-based diffusion models \cite{song2019generative, ho2020denoising, song2020score} recently have become very prominent in various domains and applications, due to their superior capabilities compared to previous deep generative model families.
-Diffusion models were initially introduced by Sohl-Dickstein et al. \cite{sohl2015deep}, inspired by non-equilibrium statistical physics.
+Diffusion models were initially introduced by Sohl-Dickstein \textit{et al}. \cite{sohl2015deep}, inspired by non-equilibrium statistical physics.
 Subsequently, they are further developed by \cite{song2019generative, ho2020denoising}, verifying their potential in comparison with other state-of-the-art generative models in image synthesis tasks.
-After achieving great success in image generation tasks, they have shown exceptional performance across a variety of challenging tasks in different domains: e.g. text driven image synthesis and editing \cite{Kim_2022_CVPR, gu2022vector}, inverse problems \cite{song2021solving, chung2023diffusion}, language modelling \cite{li2022diffusion, yu2022latent}, 3D molecule generation \cite{huang2022mdm, xu2023geometric}, and such.
+Hereafter, they have shown exceptional performance across a variety of challenging tasks in different domains, \textit{e.g.,} inverse problems \cite{song2021solving, chung2023diffusion}, text driven image synthesis and editing \cite{Kim_2022_CVPR, gu2022vector}, language modelling \cite{li2022diffusion, yu2022latent}, 3D molecule generation \cite{huang2022mdm, xu2023geometric}.
 However, albeit its growing body of research, the attention on structured data modelling through diffusion models still remains insufficient.
-With the aims of promoting and motivating future research, we provide a holistic overview of the generative diffusion models on structured data in this paper.
+With the aims of promoting future research, we provide a holistic overview of the generative diffusion models for structured data in this paper.

-The outline of remaining structure of this paper is as follows.
-As preliminaries, a brief but detailed introduction on backgrounds of generative diffusion models is described in Section \ref{sec:backgrounds}.
-Then, this survey dichotomises the existing works two main sections: data-driven general tasks (Section \ref{sec:general}) and domain-specific applications (Section \ref{sec:domain}).
-Each section provides an overview and describes most of all cutting-edge works and their key technical novelties.
-Section \ref{sec:challengesnopportunities} discusses the limitations and challenges shown in existing works and points out potential research directions.
+The remaining structure of this paper is outlined as follows.
+As preliminaries, a brief introduction on backgrounds of generative diffusion models is described in Section \ref{sec:backgrounds}.
+Then, this survey dichotomises the existing works into two main categories: data-driven general tasks (Section \ref{sec:general}) and domain-specific applications (Section \ref{sec:domain}).
+Each section provides an overview and describes cutting-edge works along with their key technical novelties.
+In Section \ref{sec:challengesnopportunities}, the limitations and challenges shown in existing works are discussed with potential research directions.
 Finally, we conclude the survey in Section \ref{sec:conclusion}.